Applications open in mid-summer each year.

 - Cumulative 2.75 GPA on a 4.0 scale

-- Apply to the University of Nevada Reno by June 30th.
-View University application deadlines for transfer students.
+- Apply to the University of Nevada Reno by June 15th.

 - All transcripts reconciled by Admissions and Records (must be completed before applying to the ASBSN program).
 In-progress course work must be documented on transcript.

-- No more than two courses may be in progress at the time of application.
+- No more than two courses may be in progress at the time of application (Summer and Fall combined).
 Only one of these may be a required science course (Anatomy and Physiology; Microbiology).

 The following courses must be completed with a grade of “C” or higher at a regionally accredited institution within seven years of application.
 A minimum GPA of 3.0 in these courses is required to apply to the ASBSN program.